-To display the xCAT image definition run the xCAT lsdef command.

-lsdef -t osimage -l -o 61cosi
+To display the xCAT image definition run the xCAT lsdef command. lsdef -t osimage -l -o 61cosi lsnim -l 61cosi

-To get details for the NIM resource definitions use the AIX Isnim command.
+To get details for the NIM resource definitions use the AIX lsnim command.
 For example, if the name of your SPOT resource is "61cosi" then you could get the details by running: